puli/factory/README.md

 PHP >= 5.3.9

-The [Puli] factory API contains a single interface [`PuliFactory`] that can be used to generate Puli's core services.
+The [Puli] Factory Component contains a single interface [`PuliFactory`] for creating Puli's [resource repository] and [discovery].
 Implementations of this class are typically generated with the [Puli CLI].
 If you need specialized service definitions, you should implement the interface by hand.

-Read [Puli at a Glance] if you want to learn more about Puli.
+Read [Puli at a Glance] to learn more about Puli.

 Authors
 -------